-Along the path of converting the spectral albedo to broadband albedo, inconsistencies of physical (state of the sea-ice surface, solar zenith angle, waveband, contrast between black- and blue-sky albedo) and meteorological variables (sky and atmospheric condition) may influence the accuracy of the derived broadband albedo product.
+Along the path of converting the spectral albedo to broadband albedo, inconsistencies of physical (state of the sea-ice surface, solar zenith angle, waveband, contrast between black- and blue-sky albedo) and meteorological variables (sky and atmospheric

+5 condition) may influence the accuracy of the derived broadband albedo product.
 Their presence and impact on the albedo is discussed in the following.

 The STBC is based on various sea-ice surface types in the early season (April - June) mentioned at the end of Sect.
 2.2.
-Nevertheless, it can be applied to later seasonal (July-September) Arctic surface type as well, as those surface types like snow covered sea-ice, white ice, and refrozen surface types are similar to the surface types included in the training data-set (snow layers and frozen melt ponds).
+Nevertheless, it can be applied to later seasonal (July-September) Arctic surface type as well, as those surface types like snow covered sea-ice, white ice, and refrozen surface types are similar to the surface types included in the training data-set (snow

+- 10 layers and frozen melt ponds).
 Therefore, the STBC can be used for all Arctic sea-ice surface types.
 Moreover, we have tested the performance of a STBC, when it is derived for each surface type separately.
 For that, we classified the albedo measurements by Polashenski (2011) in those over "snow surface", "bare ice", and "melt pond".
 Measurements from 2009 (1194 samples) were used as a training data set to derive the coefficients k_i in Eq.
 1 for each surface class.
-The surface specific STBCs were tested with the respective classified albedo measurements from 2008 (526 samples).
-The RMSD, bias, and R^2 between measured and retrieved broadband albedo are 0.05, 0.02, 0.96, respectively.
+The surface specific STBCs were tested with the respective classified albedo measurements from 2008 (526 samples). - 15 The RMSD, bias, and R^2 between measured and retrieved broadband albedo are 0.05, 0.02, 0.96, respectively.
 Using the albedo measurements from 2009 independent of the surface type as the training data set to derive the coefficients k_i in Eq.
 1 and applying those to all albedo data from 2008 leads to the same RMSD, bias and R^2 .
 Therefore, the STBC can be derived independently of the Arctic surface type without deterioration of their accuracy.

 A substantial uncertainty in the derivation of the broadband albedo is the sky condition.
-Most of the albedo measurements used for the empirical development of the STBC were influenced by clouds.
+Most of the albedo measurements

+- 20 used for the empirical development of the STBC were eloud contaminated.
+Clouds influenced by clouds.
 Those can slightly increase the broadband albedo of snow by up to 0.06 (Key et al., 2001; Grenfell and Perovich, 1984) and, therefore, influences the empirical derivation of the STBC.
-This cloud influenced STBC is applied in Sect.
+This cloud contaminated influenced STBC is applied here in Sect.
 3.2 to albedo measurements under clear-sky conditions which can contribute to the discrepancies shown in Fig. 2(a).
-However, deriving the coefficients in Eq.
-(1) using only albedo measurements under clear-sky conditions (113 albedo spectra and broadband albedo values) by Polashenski (2011) and an application of those to the cloud free albedo measurements during ACLOUD enlarges the RMSD and bias given in Fig. 2(a) by 0.02 and 0.03, respectively (not shown).
+However, an empirical derivation of deriving the coefficients in Eq.
+(1) using only albedo measurements under clear-sky conditions (113 albedo spec- - 25 tra and broadband albedo values) by Polashenski (2011) and an application of those to the cloud free albedo measurements during ACLOUD deteriorate the results enlarges the RMSD and bias given in Fig. 2(a) by 0.02 and 0.03, respectively (not shown).

-According to Liang (2001), a wide range of atmospheric conditions and solar zenith angles are required to develop the STBC generally applicable to any spectral albedo measurement in the Arctic.
-We can confirm a high variability of the former via available aerosol optical depth from AERONET (Aerosol Robotic Network) data measured in Barrow, AK, USA, for the days of albedo measurements by Polashenski (2011) when the sun disk was visible.
-At those days, the solar zenith angle can vary by 35°.
-However, due to the lack of the exact times of albedo measurements, we cannot determine the actual variability in the solar zenith angle.
+For comparison, Fig. ?? shows measured broadband albedo According to Liang (2001), a wide range of atmospheric conditions and solar zenith angles are required to develop the STBC generally applicable to any spectral albedo measurement albedo measurements, we cannot determine the actual variability in the solar zenith angle.
 Since variations in the atmospheric visibility and the solar zenith angle influence the broadband albedo (Liang, 2001) only marginally, they play a minor role in the uncertainties of the empirically derived STBC.
 Additionally, those effects are overlaid by the cloud effects mentioned above.